NL-BioImaging/biomero/README.md

     slurmClient.validate(validate_slurm_setup=True)
 ```

-With the configuration files in place, you can utilize the `SlurmClient` class from the Omero-Slurm-client library to connect to the Slurm cluster over SSH, enabling the submission and management of Slurm jobs from an Omero processor.
+With the configuration files in place, you can utilize the `SlurmClient` class from the OMERO Slurm Client library to connect to the Slurm cluster over SSH, enabling the submission and management of Slurm jobs from an OMERO processor.

 # OMERO.scripts

-The easiest interaction from Omero with this library currently is through OMERO.scripts.
+The easiest interaction from OMERO with this library currently is through OMERO.scripts.

+!!*NOTE*: Do not install [Example Minimal Slurm Script](https://github.com/NL-BioImaging/omero-slurm-scripts/blob/master/Example_Minimal_Slurm_Script.py) if you do not trust your users with your Slurm cluster.
+It has literal Command Injection for the SSH user as a **FEATURE**.

-We have provided example Omero scripts of how to use this in https://github.com/NL-BioImaging/omero-slurm-scripts (hopefully installed in a previous step).
+We have provided example OMERO scripts of how to use this in https://github.com/NL-BioImaging/omero-slurm-scripts (hopefully installed in a previous step).

 For example, [workflows/Slurm Run Workflow](https://github.com/NL-BioImaging/omero-slurm-scripts/blob/master/workflows/SLURM_Run_Workflow.py) should provide an easy way to send data to Slurm, run the configured and chosen workflow, poll Slurm until jobs are done (or errors) and retrieve the results when the job is done.
 This workflow script uses some of the other scripts, like

 -  [`data/Slurm Image Transfer`](https://github.com/NL-BioImaging/omero-slurm-scripts/blob/master/data/_SLURM_Image_Transfer.py): to export your selected images / dataset / screen as TIFF files to a Slurm dir.
-- [`data/Slurm Get Results`](https://github.com/NL-BioImaging/omero-slurm-scripts/blob/master/data/SLURM_Get_Results.py): to import your Slurm job results back into Omero as a zip, dataset or attachment.
+- [`data/Slurm Get Results`](https://github.com/NL-BioImaging/omero-slurm-scripts/blob/master/data/SLURM_Get_Results.py): to import your Slurm job results back into OMERO as a zip, dataset or attachment.

-Other example Omero scripts are:
+Other example OMERO scripts are:
 - [`data/Slurm Get Update`](https://github.com/NL-BioImaging/omero-slurm-scripts/blob/master/data/SLURM_Get_Update.py): to run while you are waiting on a job to finish on Slurm; it will try to get a `%` progress from your job's logfile.
 Depends on your job/workflow logging a `%` of course.

 - [`workflows/Slurm Run Workflow Batched`](https://github.com/NL-BioImaging/omero-slurm-scripts/blob/master/workflows/SLURM_Run_Workflow_Batched.py): This will allow you to run several `workflows/Slurm Run Workflow` in parallel, by batching your input images into smaller chunks (e.g. turn 64 images into 2 batches of 32 images each).
 It will then poll all these jobs.

 - [`workflows/Slurm CellPose Segmentation`](https://github.com/NL-BioImaging/omero-slurm-scripts/blob/master/workflows/SLURM_CellPose_Segmentation.py): This is a more primitive script that only runs the actual workflow `CellPose` (if correctly configured).
 You will need to manually transfer data first (with `Slurm Image Transfer`) and manually retrieve data afterward (with `Slurm Get Results`).

-You can always create your custom scripts.
+You are encouraged to create your own custom scripts.
+Do note the copy-left license enforced by OME.

 # See the tutorials
 I have also provided tutorials on connecting to a Local or Cloud Slurm, and tutorials on how to add your FAIR workflows to this setup.
 Those can give some more insights as well.

 # SSH
 Note: this library is built for **SSH-based connections**.
-If you could, it would be a lot easier to just have the Omero `processor` server and the `slurm` client server be (on) the same machine: then you can just directly call `sbatch` and other `slurm` commands from Omero scripts and Slurm would have better access to your data.
+If you could, it would be a lot easier to just have the OMERO `processor` server and the `slurm` client server be (on) the same machine: then you can just directly call `sbatch` and other `slurm` commands from OMERO scripts and Slurm would have better access to your data.

-This is mainly for those cases where you already have an external HPC cluster and want to connect your Omero instance.
+This is mainly for those cases where you already have an external HPC cluster and want to connect your OMERO instance.

 Theoretically, you could extend the `SlurmClient` class and change the `run` commands to not use SSH, but just a `subprocess`.
+We might implement this if we need it in the future.
 But then you could also look at other Python libraries like [submitit](https://github.com/facebookincubator/submitit).

 # SlurmClient class